cortexproject/cortex/README.md

 Multi-tenant means it handles metrics from multiple independent Prometheus sources, keeping them separate.

+## Weave Cloud

-To use Cortex, sign up for [Weave Cloud](https://cloud.weave.works) and follow the instructions there.
+To use Cortex as part of Weave Cloud, sign up for [Weave Cloud](https://cloud.weave.works) and follow the instructions there.

 Additional help can also be found in the [Weave Cloud documentation](https://www.weave.works/docs/cloud/latest/overview/):

 * [Installing the Weave Cloud Agents](https://www.weave.works/docs/cloud/latest/install/installing-agents/#weave-cloud-supported)
 * [Prometheus Monitoring in Weave Cloud](https://www.weave.works/docs/cloud/latest/concepts/prometheus-monitoring/)
 * [Instrumenting Your App: Best Practises](https://www.weave.works/docs/cloud/latest/concepts/prometheus-monitoring/)

+## GrafanaCloud

+To use Cortex as part of Grafana Cloud, sign up for [GrafanaCloud](https://grafana.com/cloud) by clicking "Log In" in the top right and then "Sign Up Now".
+Cortex is included as part of the Starter and Basic Hosted Grafana plans.

 ## Developing